jaskut/HomePage/README.md

 pip install -r requirements.txt
 ```

-Add the necessary data in a .env file, like listed in .env.example.
+Add the necessary data in a backend/.env file, like listed in .env.example.

 Run migrations.